Is there even a difference between your credit score and your FICO score? Actually, yes! Check out this article to learn more.

 Your credit score tells lenders how likely you are to pay your bills on time.
 The better your credit score, the less risky you look as a borrower.
 But a “credit score” is an overarching term to describe your overall creditworthiness.

 The 3 major credit bureaus are TransUnion, Equifax, and Experian.
-Each bureau calculates their own credit scores, so your score may vary between the three different bureaus.
+Each bureau calculates its own credit scores, so your score may vary between the three different bureaus.

 A FICO score is just one kind of credit score, but it’s the most popular one.
 Think of it this way: if credit scores were search engines, the FICO score would be Google.